FTC Launches Inquiry into Big Tech Deals

 The orders are not related to any investigation of a specific company, but are rather an effort, the FTC said, to "deepen its understanding of large technology firms’ acquisition activity, including how these firms report their transactions to the federal antitrust agencies, and whether large tech companies are making potentially anticompetitive acquisitions of nascent or potential competitors that fall below HSR [Hart Scott Rodino] filing thresholds and therefore do not need to be reported to the antitrust agencies."

 Deals below a certain value--currently $84 million--don't need to be submitted to the FTC and Justice for antitrust review.
 The FTC revises the figure annually based on the gross national product (GNP).
+Plus, there are other exemptions from antitrust review for deals larger than that threshold.

 But the FTC will also look at wider issues.
 The data drop must also include "corporate acquisition strategies, voting and board appointment agreements, agreements to hire key personnel from other companies, and post-employment covenants not to compete."